oat-sa/read-aloud-client-fe/README.md

 ### Client API

+Main methods, available in all providers:

 -   `play(HTMLElement: element)` : Starts reading from the given element.
 -   `playSelection()` : Starts reading the selected text.
 -   `stop()` : Stop any ongoing plays.

+Optional methods that may not be implemented by every provider:

 -   `boolean: isReading()` : Returns true if any reading is ongoing.
 -   `onReadStart(function: handler)` : calls back the handler when reading starts
 -   `onReadEnd(function: handler)` : calls back the handler when reading ends